0xlne/Payload-Dumper-Android/README.md

 + <s>Add hashing to check extracted images integrity</s> (Added)
 + <s>Add more architectures</s> (Added)
 + <s>Add support to extract from zip file (currently payload.bin only is supported)</s> (Added)
++ Add an option to select more images while previous one still in progress

 ## Credit
 + https://github.com/rajmani7584/payload-dumper-android-rust - native library